-This Report is prepared in accordance with Appendix 27 to the rules governing the listing of securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") - "Environmental, Social and Governance Reporting Guide" and has complied with "comply or explain" provision in the Listing Rules.
+This Report is prepared in accordance with Appendix C2 to the rules governing the listing of securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") - "Environmental, Social and Governance Reporting Guide" and has complied with "comply or explain" provision in the Listing Rules.

-This Report summarises the performance of the Group in respect of corporate environmental and social responsibility, covering its operating activities which are considered as material by the Group - (i) the manufacturing and sales of Lithium Ion motive battery, Lithium Ion battery module, battery charging devices, battery materials machines and production lines, new energy solution and sales of relevant equipment, investment holding and import and export trading (the "Lithium Ion Motive Battery Business"); and (ii) property development business, as well as the cultural industry related business, including large-scale event production and themed museums, and architectural design and engineering (the "Property and Cultural Business") in the People's Republic of China (the "PRC").
+This Report summarises the performance of the Group in respect of corporate environmental and social responsibility, covering its operating activities which are considered as material by the Group, the manufacturing and sales of lithium ion motive battery, lithium ion battery module, battery charging devices, battery materials machines and production lines, new energy solution and sales of relevant equipment, investment holding and import and export trading (the "Lithium Ion Motive Battery Business") in the People's Republic of China (the "PRC").